darklife/darkriscv/README.md

-One interesting fact is that although the *darkriscv* is 3x more efficient when compared with *picorv32* (1 vs 3 clocks per instruction), the last one is more heavly pipelined and can reach a clock 2x faster (75MHz vs 150MHz).
+One interesting fact is that although the *darkriscv* is 3x more efficient when compared with *picorv32* (1 vs 3 clocks per instruction), the last one is more heavily pipelined and can reach a clock 2x faster (75MHz vs 150MHz).
 Anyway, this means that the *darkriscv* is 1.5x faster than the *picorv32* (75MIPS vs 50MIPS).
-As long the motivation around the *darkriscv* is replace some 680x0 and coldfire processors, the performance of 75MIPS is good enough for me.
-Due to the way that the bus is designed, the *picorv32* works in a simila way to a 68020 or 68030 with an asynchronous bus and the *darkriscv* works like a 68040 with a synchronous bus.
+As long the motivation around the *darkriscv* is replace some 680x0 and Coldfire processors, the performance of 75MIPS is good enough for me.
+Due to the way that the bus is designed, the *picorv32* works in a similar way to a 68020 or 68030 with an asynchronous bus and the *darkriscv* works like a 68040 with a synchronous bus.

 Sometimes this is good, sometimes not so good...
 Unfortunately, the problem